Giving birth is an emotional experience. New parents often feel a combination of excitement, awe, and joy.

 Causes of Postpartum Depression

-Although a personal history of depression increases the risk of developing postpartum depression, the condition cannot be attributed to a single cause.
-Rather, it is likely a mixture of genetic, physical, and emotional factors that include natural hormonal changes, sleep deprivation and the stress of caring for a newborn.
+It is likely a mixture of genetic, physical, and emotional factors that include natural hormonal changes, sleep deprivation, and the stress of caring for a newborn.

-Doctors believe that these hormonal changes, when coupled with exhaustion, stress, and in some cases, the physical pain of recovering from childbirth, contribute to an individual’s postpartum depression.
-It is vital to remember that PPD is a mental health condition and there is really nothing that can prevent developing the disorder.
+Doctors believe these hormonal changes, when coupled with exhaustion, stress, and in some cases, the physical pain of recovering from childbirth, contribute to an individual’s postpartum depression.

 Symptoms of Postpartum Depression